hazbo/kubernetes-overview/README.md

 You can see here that we're using the `selector` key to find anything using the specified metadata key / value pairs.
 In this case, something with the `name`, `hello`.
-The target port of this Pod is 3000, as specified in the Pod file, but we would like to run that on port 80, so it's more accessible.
+The target port of this pod is 3000, as specified in the pod file, but we would like to run that on port 80, so it's more accessible.
 With this kind of service, the `type` needs to be specified as `LoadBalancer`.
 This allows it to be publically accessible to the outside world via IP address.